tyhdefu/economics-notes/src/micro/behavioural_economics/README.md

 - Price
 - Comparison to substitutes

-## Cognitive Bias ##
-A mistake in reasoning or in some other mental thought occurring as a result of using rules of thumb or holding onto one's preferences and beliefs, regardless of contrary information.

-**Rule of thumb** - A rough and practical method that can be easily applied when making decisions

 ## Anchoring ##
 A cognitive bias describing the human tendency when making decisions to rely too heavily on the first piece of information offered (the anchor).